VCTLabs/foss-rst-presentations/README.rst

 security hardening from the kernel up; a small subset of the features described in the Hardened presentation are now available in the mainline kernel.

-Towards an Open Instrumentaion Platform: Getting the Most From MAVLink, ArduPilot, and BeagleBone
+Towards an Open Instrumentation Platform: Getting the Most From MAVLink, ArduPilot, and BeagleBone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Abstract